MetaMask/metamask-docs/wallet/concepts/wallet-interoperability.md

 This mechanism is enabled by using the standardized interfaces defined by EIP-6963.

 :::info Why EIP-6963?
-[EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) standardizes the interface for wallets, but it encounters conflicts when multiple wallets are installed, stemming from the method of provider object injection.
+[EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) standardizes the interface for wallet providers, but it results in conflicts when users have multiple wallets installed, due to how the provider object is injected.
 This can cause issues with wallet discovery, user onboarding, and connecting.
 The wallet discovery mechanism introduced by EIP-6963 solves these issues.
 :::